karsten-vermeulen-dev/Into-the-deep-blue-C/README.md

 ### Lesson 4 - The loop & flow of a program
 <i>In this lesson, you will learn how to branch your application, based on different conditions, as well as discover how to repeat different commands by using a particular loop.</i>

+### Lesson 5 - Are you pointing at me?
+<i>You will be taking a look at some special types of variables, namely pointers and references, and understand why they are so powerful and where and when they should or should not be used.
+You will also learn all about stack and heap memory and how pointers can allocate space on either.</i>